Nexus Dynamics

 Director Alexei Kozlov

 The blade Nexus keeps sheathed.
 Kozlov's Shade Division handles threats that don't officially exist.
-He answers only to Voss and has a daughter somewhere in the Sprawl he's never contacted.
+He answers only to Voss and dispatches with the calm of administrative procedure.

 Secrets

-- Project Lazarus: Seven members of the Convergence Council have achieved partial ORACLE merger.
-They call themselves "the Invested" and make decisions through collective processing that transcends normal cognition.
+- Project Lazarus: Voss is not the only executive with ORACLE integration.
+Seven members of the Convergence Council have achieved partial merger.
+They call themselves "the Invested" and make decisions through collective processing that transcends normal human cognition.
+What they've invested in this arrangement is not fully auditable from outside โ or from inside.

-- The Backup: Nexus maintains complete backups of core systems—including Voss's consciousness—at an undisclosed location.
+- The Backup: Nexus maintains complete backups of core systems โ including Voss's consciousness โ at an undisclosed location.
 If the Lattice falls, Nexus rises elsewhere.
+The backup has never been tested.
+Voss considers this a gap in the methodology.
+She has flagged it three times in internal reviews.
+Each time, the action item is assigned to her.